telekom/style-doc/CONTRIBUTING.md

 You are welcome to contribute documentation to the project.
 The following rule governs documentation contributions:

-- Contributions must be licensed under the same license as code: the [Apache 2.0 license](LICENSE).
+- Contributions must be licensed under the [license of this project](LICENSE).
+- This is the same license as the code.

 ## Pull Request Checklist